ethan-dee/fall2022_python_workshop/README.md

 # fall2022_python_workshop
-This is the FA2022 Python workshop for MSPE students.
+This is the FA2022 Python workshop for PhD and MSPE students.